Campbell-Muscle-Lab/PyMyoVent/docs/pages/structures/model/model.md

 {:toc}

-Model file contains model parameters that are essential for each  module.
+- Model file contains the model parameters that are essential for each module.
 These parameters can either change (due to applied perturbation) or be constant throughout a simulation.

-The three essential block structures for each simulation are `circulation`, `heart_rate`, and `half_sarcomere`.
-So all model files **SHOULD** include these structures.
+- The three essential block structures for each simulation are `circulation`, `heart_rate`, and `half_sarcomere`.
+So all model files **SHOULD** include these block structures.
 Other supplementary block structures like `baroreflex`, or `growth` are optional and can be added or removed based on the purpose of the simulation.

+- The following is an example of `model_file.json` including only the three main blocks.
+The user can change the parameter values optionally.
+- The parameters for each block are explained in the following of this page.

 ````
 {
     "circulation":{
-        "blood_volume": 3.5,
+        "blood_volume": 3.65,
         "compartments":
         [
             {